10 Best Paintings at the Accademia Gallery

 • Museum of Musical Instruments.

-• Rooms of Lorenzo Monaco and the late Gothic: With paintings from the 15th century.
+• Rooms of Lorenzo Monaco and the late Gothic: with 15th century paintings.

 Book a guided tour of the Accademia Gallery

-Recommendations to see the best works of the Galleria dell'Accademia without the crowds
+Recommendations to see the best works of the Galleria dell'Accademia without crowds

 Entrance to the Galleria dell'Accademia| ©Mongolo1984